Click on the link below to jump to that section of the Biblical Garden of EdenThe Southern Location of Eden

 "The name of the first is the Pishon, it flows through the whole land of Havilah, where there is gold."

 This would seem to be in exact agreement with the Biblical Garden of Eden and the description of the rivers flowing forth from it.
-Thus, the Pishon may be identified as the Wadi al Batin, continuing underground, in a dried up ancient river bed, and emerging eventually around the oldest, most prolific gold mine of antiquity.
+Thus, the Pishon may be identified as the Wadi al Batin, which continues underground in a dried up ancient river bed, and emerges around the oldest, most prolific gold mine of antiquity.
 The satellite images are concrete evidence a river once ran through the deserts of Saudi Arabia.
+This ancient river stretched through and around the entire land of Saudi Arabia, and also flowed near an ancient gold mine in Saudi Arabia - one of the richest in antiquity.
 The coincidences, if they are such, are indeed staggering.

-This leaves the second river mentioned flowing from the Biblical Garden of Eden.
-Genesis 2: 13 lists this river as the Gihon.
+This leaves the second river mentioned flowing from the Biblical Garden of Eden in Genesis 2: 13.
+This is the Gihon River.

 "And the name of the second river is Gihon: it flows around the whole land of Cush."